ToussaintJ/teklid-github-pages/_posts/2022-03-01-recursion.md

 Exiting the recursion labyrinth involves unwinding the magic you've woven.
 With each return, a mirror is shattered, collapsing the reflections.
 It's like retracing your steps in the maze, back to reality.

 ![Mirror Unwinding](/assets/images/mirror_unwinding.png)
-Generate the image of a maze where mirrors are gradually unwinding, revealing the path out.

 ## Embrace the Recursive Riddle